kubeflow/code-intelligence/README.md

 ## :warning: **kubeflow/code-intelligence is not maintained**

-This repository has been deprecated, and will be [archived](https://github.com/kubeflow/community/issues/479) soon (Nov 30th, 2021).
+This repository has been deprecated and [archived](https://github.com/kubeflow/community/issues/479) on Nov 30th, 2021.